-Students must meet with an academic advisor to complete a curriculum petition if they want to request substituting another course they have taken or plan to take for a required GE course, major course or Global Public Health minor course.
+Students must meet with an academic advisor to complete a curriculum petition if they want to request substituting another course they have taken or plan to take for a required GE course, major course or a minor course.
 The student should bring a copy of the course syllabus to the appointment with the academic advisor.